 - 13. Check and tighten all bolts, nuts, and screws.
 Repair or replace any part that is damaged or defective. - 14.
 Paint all scratched or bare metal surfaces.
 Paint is available from your Authorized Service Dealer. - 15.
 Store the traction unit in a clean, dry garage or storage area.
 Remove the key from the ignition switch and keep it in a memorable place. - 16.
 Cover the traction unit to protect it and keep it clean.

-Important: When removing the traction unit from storage, charge the battery; refer to Charging the Battery (page 11).
+Important: When removing the traction unit from storage, charge the battery; refer to the Setup section.

 Troubleshooting